slbae/adventura/README.md

 `GET`  | `/users/:userId/friends`        | Gets list of user's friends
 `GET`  | `activities`        | Gets all activities

-A list of all the pages in your app, how to navigate them, and the offline functionality they provide, if any:
 #### Pages

 * Menu- The landing page after successful login.
 Can directly navigate to My Itineraries, Create New Itinerary, Search Activities, Find Friends, and Logout.